-The UConn Graduate Program in Public Health is an integral contributor to the effort to make Connecticut residents among the healthiest, most productive and satisfied of Americans.
+The UConn Graduate Program in Applied Public Health Sciences is an integral contributor to the effort to make Connecticut residents among the healthiest, most productive and satisfied of Americans.

 To offer an exemplary academic environment that prepares interprofessional learners to achieve high standards of public health practice.

 As members of the public health community, we prioritize: